Crazy Frog: Controversies

-Genitals

 In February 2005, viewers submitted a number of complaints to the United Kingdom's Advertising Standards Authority (ASA) regarding Jamster's advertising campaign, complaining that Crazy Frog appeared to have a visible penis and scrotum.
 Some parents claimed that it was inappropriate for children.
 There were also complaints regarding the frequency with which the advertisement appeared on television, reportedly up to twice an hour across most of the day, with some channels showing it more than once per commercial break.

-The ASA did not uphold the complaints, pointing out that the advert was already classified as inappropriate for airing during children's television programmes as it contained a premium rate telephone number, and that it was the broadcasters' decision how often an advertisement should be shown.
-Jamster voluntarily censored the character's genital area in later broadcasts of its advertisements.
+The ASA did not uphold the complaints, pointing out that the advert was already classified as inappropriate for airing during children's television programmes as it contained a premium-rate telephone number, and that it was the broadcasters' decision how often an advertisement should be shown.
+Jamster did voluntarily censor the character's genital area in later broadcasts of its advertisements.
 Similar action occurred in Australia, with similar results.
 In November 2021, the Crazy Frog Twitter account made light of the controversy, saying, "A lot of people were shocked to see my PP in 2005.
-And still shocked to see it now in 2021!!"
+And still shocked to see it now in 2021!!".

-Computer virus

-In March 2005, anti-virus vendors discovered the "W32/Crog.worm" computer virus (a contraction of Crazy Frog), which spreads through file-sharing networks and MSN Messenger, exploiting the Crazy Frog notoriety with a promise of an animation depicting his demise.